eduwz/bm40hsrgb-Rev2/readme.md

 # Layout goals and thoughts
 I felt the need to have access to `Enter` with both hands and using the thumb for `Enter` feels better but I still use the Shift/Enter key sometimes.

-The game layer is mainly for csgo and apex legends since in other games I didn't feel the need, `1234` is used to cycle through weapons and utilities, so far I didn't find a comfortable spot for the `4` key because of that I am rebinding ingame to a mouse button instead.
+The game layer is mainly for apex and csgo/valo, `1234` is used to cycle through weapons and utilities, so far I did not found a comfortable spot for the `4` key and thats the only key that i need to rebind ingame, currently using a mouse button for that.

   [^1]: you can use [Vial](https://github.com/vial-kb/vial-gui) to configure the keymap without having to recompile and reflash.